European-XFEL/howToMiddlelayer/source/fundamentals.rst

 where only a single or very few interactions with a remote device are necessary.
 In such a case the following shorthands may be used::

-   setWait("deviceId", "someOtherParameter", a)
+   yield from setWait("deviceId", "someOtherParameter", a) yield from execute("deviceId", "someSlot")
-   execute("deviceId", "someSlot", timeout=10)

-The aforementioned commands are blocking and all accept an optional timeout parameter.
+The aforementioned commands are blocking and synchronized coroutines.
-They raise a ``TimeoutError`` if the specified duration has passed.

 Additionally, non-blocking methods are provided, indicated by the suffix ``NoWait`` to each command::